Tomer Machloof: Television

 In 2017, he had a supporting role in the second season of Kipat Barzel, about haredi recruits in the Israel Defense Forces.

 In 2020, he played the recurring role of Nevo opposite Niv Sultan in the Kan 11 spy series, Tehran.

 In 2022, he became a series regular in the HOT comedy series, Chanshi.
 He plays David, the Mizrahi roommate and love interest of the titular character.
 He received an Ophir Award nomination for Best Supporting Actor in a Comedy Series for his portrayal of David.

 In 2026, he will star in a new series for HOT, The Rais.

 Film

 In late 2024, he began filming Stay Forte, a new film by Doron Eran.
-He plays Alon Shamriz.
+He plays Oren Shamri (based on Alon Shamriz).
 Shamriz was taken hostage by Hamas during the October 7 attack on Israel.
 He was mistakenly identified as a threat by Israeli soldiers during fighting in northern Gaza and killed.

 Personal life

 He is married to Yael Elkana, an actress and model and dual citizen of Israel and the United States.
 The two met in 2015 at Yoram Loewenstein's acting studio and got married in 2021.
 They live in the Tokhnit Lamed neighborhood in Tel Aviv.